jasongitmail/super-sitemap/README.md

 - 🪄 Automatically gathers routes + data for route parameters provided by you.
 - 👻 Exclude routes via `excludeRoutePatterns` (e.g. `/^\/dashboard/`, paginated routes, etc)
 - 🧠 Easy maintenance.
-Accidental omission of data for a parameterized route throws an error until either, a.) the route excluded via `excludeRoutePatterns`, or b.) data is provided for its param value(s).
+Accidental omission of data for a parameterized route throws an error until either, a.) the route is excluded via `excludeRoutePatterns`, or b.) data is provided for its param value(s).
 - 🚀 Defaults to 1h CDN cache, no browser cache.
 - 💆 Set custom headers to override default headers: `sitemap.response({ headers: { 'cache-control': 'max-age=0, s-maxage=60' } })`.